 As the United Nations' Sustainable Development Goal 3 to "ensure healthy lives and promote wellbeing for all" strives toward the goal of universal health coverage, e-health plays a crucial role in achieving this goal.
 The World Health Assembly acknowledges in resolution WHA58.28 (2005) that "eHealth is the cost-effective and secure use of [information and communication technologies] ICT in support of health and health-related fields, including health-care services, health surveillance, health literature, and health education, knowledge and research."

 When it comes to health care systems, e-health plays a vital role in improving access to health care and information, the monitoring of health care, and storing and sharing patient records.
 Digital health care solutions range from primary care to a range of health care gadgets for the individual consumer.
 What are the challenges and possibilities associated with the digitalization of health care?
 How will e-health and e-medicine impact the future of health care on both sides of the Atlantic and beyond?

-Throughout the coming three weeks, we would like to focus on these and numerous other questions dealing with the overall topic "The Future of Health Care".
-We will publish articles directly on Atlantic-Community.org while also sharing further information via our Social Media channels on Facebook and Twitter.
+Throughout the past weeks, we focused on these and numerous other questions dealing with the overall topic "The Future of Health Care".
+We published articles directly on Atlantic-Community.org and shared further information via our Social Media channels on Facebook and Twitter.

 Thank you to everyone who contributed to this discussion!